micahwierenga/sei-cc-7-project-2-issues/README.md

 # Project 2 Issues (SEI-CC-7)

-### 1. Look through the previous submissions to see if one is relevant to your issue.
+### 1. Look through the previous closed submissions to see if one is relevant to your issue.
+You can do this by clicking the "Issues" tab above and then clicking on "Closed".

 ### 2. If no issue is relevant, submit a new issue (use the Issues tab above) with the following elements: